erp12/pyshgp/docs/html/_sources/contributing.rst.txt

 ----------

 Pyshgp strives to conform to `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ as much as possible.
-Codacy has been set up to log almost all pep8 violations as issues.
-Pull requests will not be accepted until all code style issues have been resolved.
+Pull requests will not be accepted until all code style issues have been resolved, unless otherwise approved by the project maintainers.

 Unit Tests
 ----------